 No Poo odour can be successfully remedied by using essential oils.
 They also have many other properties that are beneficial to those using a No Poo method;

 - Lavender: Fabulous for leaving a clean and fresh scent.

 - Tea Tree: Antibacterial properties to leave your hair and scalp squeaky clean.

-- Cedarwood oil: Anti-inflammatory with moisturising properties.
-Has been said to thicken hair and reduce hair loss (sources 1,2)
+- Cedarwood oil: Anti-inflammatory with moisturizing properties.
+Has been said to thicken hair and reduce hair loss (sources 1,2).

 - Sandalwood: This essential oil as it all, it has a wonderful scent to remove any No Poo odour, it’s anti-inflammatory, antibacterial, and moisturises too! (source 1).

 There are lots of recipes available that use essential oils only, for hair problems such as dandruff, hair loss, dry and oily scalps.

-With no chemicals, only naturally available products, essential oils are surely worth a try, especially with their anti-inflammatory and antibacterial properties that can only benefit your scalp and leave your hair smelling sweet and fragrant (source 1).
+With no chemicals, only naturally available products, essential oils are surely worth a try, especially with their anti-inflammatory and antibacterial properties that can only benefit your scalp and leave your hair smelling sweet and fragrant.

 Smelly Hair Syndrome

 This is actually a real thing!
-Smelly Hair Syndrome is the name given to a problem scalp when the odour is still a problem even after multiple washes (source 1).
+Smelly Hair Syndrome is the name given to a problem scalp when the odor is still a problem even after multiple washes (source 1).

 Smelly Hair Syndrome is the smell that results from excess sebum and too much dead skin left on the scalp for too long.
 At least, that is one explanation.